When it comes to saving for college, there are five important questions:

 You have two choices: put aside a lump sum or save a monthly amount, or some combination of the two.

 The chart below gives you a sense of the different results of the two approaches.
 This assumes your daughter won’t get financial aid.
-You can play around with the costs of other colleges using this calculator.

 Whether you begin with a lump sum or a monthly savings discipline, the accounts will start increasing significantly after a few years, barring a major slump in the market.
 In theory, if you begin with a lump sum, the amount will grow faster, because you will have more years to compound.
 The latest research from Vanguard suggests there’s another reason that beginning with a lump sum is better: Markets generally trend upward over time.
 So if you invest in a diversified portfolio to improve your risk-adjusted returns and you have enough time to ride out the ups and downs in the market, the money that you put in earlier will multiply faster over the longer time period.